 In this medical terminology course, we’ll cover medical terms related to all major body systems, including: muscular system, skeletal system, respiratory system, circulatory system, digestive system, reproductive system, and urinary system.

-Also included in our schools for a medical assistant in NJ is the process for obtaining a patient history, assisting the physician with a physical exam, procedures for activities of daily living [ADLs], patient transfers, navigation and utilization of electronic health records, and an overview of front office skills.
+Also included in our schools for a certified medical assistant in NJ is the process for obtaining a patient history, assisting the physician with a physical exam, procedures for activities of daily living [ADLs], patient transfers, navigation and utilization of electronic health records, and an overview of front office skills.
 This does include learning basic vital signs and anthropometric signs.
 This module also covers medical ethics and communication skills.

 Knowledge of the healthcare system is taught, as well as the anatomy and physiology related to laboratory testing and phlebotomy, the collection and transport requirements for tests performed in all areas of the laboratory, documentation and patient records, and the interpersonal skills needed to provide quality and proficient patient care.